 Without giving much away, Darrow decides he needs to infiltrate the renowned Institute and become part of the elite that make all the decisions in this world, and once the story embarks on that course of action it never looks back for a second.
 All bets are off are Brown focuses purely on moving the story forward with a few very good twists along the way.
-The ending is quite good in its own right, answering a few questions but opening up many more to make room for the next entry in the series… so in short, a good finale for a very entertaining and solid first book in a trilogy.
+The ending is quite good in its own right, answering a few questions but opening up many more to make room for the next entry in the series… so in short, a good finale for a very entertaining and solid first book in Red Rising Trilogy.

 Book 2: Golden Son

 The Unavoidable Revolution

 The second book in the trilogy takes off pretty much where the first one left off, so for those who haven’t read it yet, I won’t give away too many details that would ruin your experience.
 Suffice to say, Darrow has reached his goal of infiltrating the elite society, who call themselves the Golds.
 Many sacrifices were made to get him to where he is, and that’s why he must keep on going until the end; the revolution is coming, and Darrow will be its leader.